WAM2layers/WAM2layers/docs/userguide.md

 ## Tracking

 The core of WAM2layers are the tracking routines.
 The model includes forward and backward tracking.
+Forward tracking takes evaporation over the tagging region as input and generates tracked precipitation as output.
+Backward tracking takes precipitation over the tagging region as input and generates tracked evaporation as output.

 Time tracking, distance tracking, and moisture recycling can be added in future updates.

 Assuming you have a preprocessed dataset and prepared a configuration file for